Skip to content

 }

-7. Confirm that the status of your export image task changes to completed.
-If the status is completed, then your exported file is ready as an object in your Amazon S3 bucket.
+If the Status is completed, then your exported file is ready as an object in your Amazon S3 bucket.

 Related information

-Exporting a VM directly from an Amazon Machine Image (AMI) using VM Import/Export
+Export a VM from an Amazon Machine Image (AMI) using VM Import/Export

 Amazon Machine Images in Amazon EC2